Cryptonomic/Harpoon/README.md

 # Harpoon
-A staker dashboard built using ConseilJS
+A Tezos staking dashboard built using ConseilJS